Even if you don’t know the first thing about collectables, you know Funko POPs.

 eBay

-Ebay is the easiest place to sell your POPs.
+eBay remains one of the easiest places to sell your POPs — mostly because the buyers are already there.
 To maximize profits, sellers generally list their POPs individually or in small lots curated by franchise.

 When selling POPs on eBay, especially valuable ones, make sure to take extensive pictures.
 Ideally, you want one from every side of the box, alongside separate pictures of any major box flaws.
 Make sure to list any flaws in the text portion of the listing as well, and mark the POP as “Used” if the damage is extensive.
 POP collectors are notoriously picky about box condition, so providing the most accurate presentation of the pieces you want to sell will help protect you if any disputes arise.